cloudentity/cac/README.md

     - manage_configuration # scope required to read / write configuration
     - read_configuration # alternative scope that can be used only to read configuration
 storage:
-  dir_path: "/tmp/e2e-data" # path to local configuration
+  dir_path: "/tmp/e2e-data" # path to local configuration; default: "data"

 profiles: # an optional map of profiles available for use, especially helpful when you want to compare multiple configurations
   stage: # each profile support same configuration as root (aka default profile)